UTBM-AGH-courses/utbm-expert-system/pythonversion/README.md

 2. Clone the repository

+**OR**

+## Run It With Docker

+Will run using the `facts.txt` and `rules.txt` at the root of the repo.

+- `docker pull docker.pkg.github.com/vareversat/expert-system/pythonexpert:latest`
+- `docker run -it docker.pkg.github.com/vareversat/expert-system/pythonexpert:latest`

 ## Use it ⚙️
 Two files are important here :
 - `facts.txt` : References all the facts of our system.
 You can add new facts in the file **(separated with commas and without space)**